Payment Institution License in Europe 2025

 • Articles of Association

-• Copies of identification documents of the company directors, shareholders, and ultimate beneficial owners
+• Copies of identification documents of the company directors, shareholders, and ultimate beneficial owners.

-• Proof of no criminal record of each shareholder, ultimate beneficial owner, director, and other key personnel
+• Proof of no criminal record of each shareholder, ultimate beneficial owner, director, and other key personnel.

 • Well-documented AML/CFT policies and procedures

-Also, lawyers from Regulated United Europe provide legal support for crypto projects and help with adaptation to MICA regulations.
+Also, lawyers from Regulated United Europe provide legal support for crypto projects and assist with adaptation to MICA regulations.

 Milana